 Belvoir's Equine Facilitated Human Development Programs

 The horse is the central figure for all human development work at Belvoir.
 Twelve hundred pounds of power and beauty in motion, the horse is over ten times the size of an average human being.
 And yet, there is a strong emotional and curative bond between us.
-This powerful animal has stunning capacity to mirror human emotions and facilitate human healing.
-That is why the horse can be our most gifted teacher.

 “The horse has the stunning capacity to mirror human emotions and facilitate human healing.
 That is why the horse can be our most gifted teacher.”